eove/orca/example/docs/periodical_checks.md

 > [!Warning]
 > In order to use scripts on the offline vault, they should be adapted in the directory  `actions`, then added to git and only then, the build of the live bootable media will run these scripts.

-### Yubikeys certificates that have expired should be renewed
+### Hardware token's certificates that have expired should be renewed

+TODO : do we generalize ?
+Ask to adapt in the open-source doc ?
-Yubikeys' certificates last for at most 8 years.
+Hardware token's certificates last for at most 8 years.

 Every year, we are expecting a minimum of 1 share to be renewed.

 > [!Warning]
-> An absolute maximum of no more than the total number of shares - the quorum number be renewed during the same share rotation.
+> An absolute maximum of no more than "the total number of shares minus the quorum number" can be renewed during the same share rotation.
 > This maximum is set to prevent from locking us out of unsealing vaults during the share rotation.
 > If you plan to rotate this maximum number of shares, you should make sure that the non-renewed key are still usable before regenerating the keys on the hardware tokens.

-Renewal for all currently in-use Yubikeys should be spread over the full validity period of Yubikeys certificates.
+Renewal for all currently in-use hardware tokens should be spread over the full validity period of hardware token's certificates.
-Taking 8 years as the default validity, if we have 11 valid shares (Yubikeys), then we should have a schedule of 2 Yubikeys regeneration per year for the first 3 years and 1 Yubikey for the next 5 years.
+Taking 8 years as the default validity, if we have 11 valid shares (hardware tokens), then we should have a schedule of 2 hardware tokens regeneration per year for the first 3 years and 1 hardware token for the next 5 years.
-This is especially important when initially generating certificates on Yubikeys.
-Many Yubikeys will not be initially valid for the whole 8 years.
+This is especially important when initially generating certificates on the hardware tokens.
+Many hardware tokens will not be initially valid for the whole 8 years.

 #### Test

-Yubikeys certificates expire on 30/12 of the year mentioned in their public key filename (as registered in the folder `share_holders/`)
+Hardware token's certificates expire on 30/12 of the year mentioned in their public key filename (as registered in the folder `share_holders/`)
-If a Yubikey certificate is expired when performing this check, then it should be renewed.
+If a hardware token certificate is expired when performing this check, then it should be renewed.

-The 📢`organiser` should perform this check and ask the relevant share holders to renew their Yubikey's GPG key pair.
+The 📢`organiser` should perform this check and ask the relevant share holders to renew their hardware token's GPG key pair.

 #### Fix

-Yubikey's GPG public key should be updated and commited by their owner in the relevant folder `share_holders/`.
+Hardware token's GPG public key should be updated and commited by their owner in the relevant folder `share_holders/`.
-The filename storing the Yubikey's public key should follow the template:
+The filename storing the hardware token's public key should follow the template:
-`2024_firstname.lastname@email.com_yubikey-62413455.pub`
+`2024_firstname.lastname@email.com_brand-62413455.pub`
 Where:
-* `2024` is the expiry year of the Yubikey (it will expire on 30/12/2024), you can double-check the expiry using `gpg /path/to/file.pub`
+* `2024` is the expiry year of the hardware token (it will expire on 30/12/2024), you can double-check the expiry using `gpg /path/to/file.pub`
-* `firstname.lastname@email.com` is the email address of the owner of this Yubikey
+* `firstname.lastname@email.com` is the email address of the owner of this hardware token
+* `brand` the brand of the hardware token
-* `62413455` is the serial number of the Yubikey (as displayed, for example using `gpg --card-status`)
+* `62413455` is the serial number of the hardware token (as displayed, for example using `gpg --card-status`)

-Once all relevant GPG keys have been renewed and their public key commited to the repository, the following script should be run in a ceremony for the offline vault:
+Once all relevant GPG keys have been renewed and their public key commited to the repository, a key rotation should be run in a ceremony for the offline vault.
+This is done by setting `rotate_keys` to `true`.
-`rotate-seal-shares.sh`

 An unseal share rotation should be run also on the online vault.

 ### Every share holder can use the unseal share they own

-And every share holder with a Yubikey should have a GPG public key registered in the folder `share_holders/`
+Every share holder with a hardware token should have a GPG public key registered in the folder `share_holders/`

-Every share holder runs the following tests with their Yubikey inserted
+Every share holder runs the following tests with their hardware token inserted

 #### Test